ATX: J.05.A.F.07 Tenofovir

 Overdose

-Symptoms: in case of overdose, the patient should be monitored for signs of toxicity; if necessary, symptomatic and supportive therapy is prescribed.
+Symptoms: in case of overdose, the patient should be monitored for signs of toxicity, and symptomatic and supportive therapy should be prescribed if necessary.

 ---|---|